The Pride Cartoon Creator's Blog for Valentine's Day 2014

 Someone recently asked me if I love all my cats "the same."
 Of course I love all my cats an equal amount.
 But no. Not "the same."
-The relationships I've shared with cats have been as diverse and unique as my human relationships have been, and in many ways are similar to them.
-The love you have for your sister is a totally different kind of love than you have for your son, or your friend, or your mother.
+The relationships I've shared with cats have been as diverse and unique as my human relationships have been.
+Cat guardians will know what I mean.
+The love you have for your sister is a totally different kind of love than you have for your son, or your friend, or your brother.
 A cat, depending on the time and place he or she fills in your life, personality and other factors, can be like a sister, or a son, a good friend, or an elderly uncle to you.
 And the love is just as strong.

 My first cat was called Pansy, and she was my sister.
 We adopted her from a man in our building whose cat had had a litter of tabby kittens.
 I was six years old.
 Pansy was six weeks.
 She was adorable.
 In the first year of her life, we were little girls together.
 We played silly games, hide and seek, ran all over the house, and slept together in a heap.
 She was tiny and timid, and followed me all around like a little shadow; just like a little sister.